forprivacy-online/GDPR-unfriendly-websites/README.md

 Websites included in this repository are identified through the following methods:

-* **Privacy policy analysis:** We review website privacy policies to identify potential GDPR violations.
+* **Privacy policy analysis:** We review website privacy policies to identify potential violations.
 * **User reports:** We accept contributions from the community who have identified potential non-compliance.
-* **Scanning tools:** We use automated tools to detect common practices that violate the GDPR (e.g., use of cookies without consent, excessive data collection).
+* **Scanning tools:** We use automated tools to detect common practices that violate the regulations (e.g., use of cookies without consent, excessive data collection).

 <br>